HerzLab/UnityExperiments/Documentation/Architecture.md

 These are the important practices that are critical for all coders to understand and follow:

 - Do NOT use *Task.Delay()*.
-Instead, use *Timing.Delay()*.
-They act exactly the same, but Timing.Delay knows how to handle the single-threaded nature of WebGL.
+Instead, use *manager.Delay()*.
+They act exactly the same, but manager.Delay knows how to handle the single-threaded nature of WebGL.

 ## Acronyms and Terms